 Even more, how do you get potential customers to actually pay you to build the product?

-Hi, my name is Chris Mason, and these are the exact problems my partner Bogdan and I solved when we launched our first product.
-At WooCurve we build products that make WooCommerce — an e-commerce plugin for WordPress sites — way better.
+Hi IndieHackers.
+My name is Chris Mason, and these are the exact problems my partner Bogdan and I solved when we launched our first product.
+At WooCurve, we build products that make WooCommerce — an e-commerce plugin for WordPress sites — way better.

-For years I worked a high-paying job that most people would have killed for.
+First, a little about myself for context.
+For years, I worked a high-paying job that most people would have killed for.
 It provided a great lifestyle for my family (I'm married with two little kids), but something felt off.